 Add the following parameters to the web.config file.
 For example, we are increasing the max upload size to 70MB.
 The value in bold is in bytes:

-- You also need to confirm that the maxRequestLength has been increased.
-The value in bold is in KB
+- Also in web.config, you will need to confirm that the maxRequestLength has been increased.
+The value in bold is in kilobytes

 maxUrlLength="2048" requestPathInvalidCharacters="<,>,*,%,:,\,?" enableVersionHeader="false" requestValidationMode="2.0" fcnMode="Single" />

-After making the changes in the web.config file, increase the maximum size in DNN.
+After saving the changes in the web.config file, increase the maximum size in DNN.
 To do so, navigate to Settings > Security.

 Navigate to More > More Security Settings, change the value of Max Upload Size (MB), and click Save.

-- The value in the web.config file is in bytes, while the value inside the DNN configuration is in Megabytes.
+- The values in the web.config file are in bytes and kilobytes, while the value inside the DNN configuration is in Megabytes.

 This can be done by following the steps laid out in the Diagnosis section.